Associate Director, Human Resources (Workplace Relations)

 Conduct which may constitute serious misconduct includes, but is not limited to, such things as:

-"Misconduct Investigation Committee" is the Committee established by the Vice-Chancellor to investigate allegation(s) of misconduct and serious misconduct.
+"Misconduct Investigation Committee" is the Committee established by the Vice-Chancellor and President to investigate allegation(s) of misconduct and serious misconduct.
 The Misconduct Investigation Committee will comprise:

 "Disciplinary Action" means action by the University to discipline a staff member and may include:

 and in either case, excludes a person who is currently practising as a solicitor or barrister.